offendo/blv/README.md

 repl_path = '/path/to/repl'  # Path to Lean REPL
 proj_path = '/path/to/proj'  # Path to a Lean project with mathlib/other deps

-# Use as context manager for one-off verifications.
-This can be slow if you do this in a loop since it'll start/stop the Lean REPL process on open/close, which means you'll have to reload any imports every single time.
+# Initialize the `LeanRepl` object
-with LeanRepl(repl_path, proj_path) as repl:
+repl = LeanRepl(repl_path, proj_path)

+header = ["import Mathlib"]
-  	ex1 = "\n".join(["import Mathlib", "def f : Nat := 5", "#print f"])
+ex1 = "\n".join(["def f : Nat := 5", "#print f"])
-    r1 = repl.interact(ex1)
+r1 = repl.query(ex1, header=header)

-    # Use the returned environment, which now contains Mathlib and `f`.
+# Use the returned environment which now contains `f`.
-    ex2 = "\n".join(["def g := f + 3","# print g"])
+ex2 = "\n".join(["def g := f + 3","#print g"])
 new_env = r1.get('env')
-    r2 = repl.interact(ex2, env=new_env)
+r2 = repl.query(ex2, header=header, environment=new_env)

-# You can also ignore the context manager.
-repl = LeanRepl(repl_path, proj_path)
-repl.open()
-response = repl.interact("def f : Nat := 5")
-repl.close()
 ```

 ## Why use `blv`?

-* The most obvious reason is it's faster than the alternatives right now.
+* The simplest reason is it's faster than the alternatives right now.
   * Also, I can't say this confidently, but it seems more stable than `kimina-lean-server` which caused a number of problems when I used it, including getting stuck, evicting workers which didn't need to be evicted, and overheating my laptop.
 Again, this might just have been me misusing it (and shame on me, I didn't submit an issue), so please don't take my word for it.
 * It supports timeouts from the Lean side of things, which means we don't have to kill and restart a worker whenever it times out from the python side.
   * This is because I added this feature to my fork of Lean REPL.
 * It can easily scale by just cranking up `N_WORKERS`, so if you have a lot of theorems and a lot of machinery, go for it.
 * The code is pretty darn simple, which makes it really easy to maintain.
 There are only 224 lines of python code as of writing this (measured using `cloc src/`).
 * More things to come.

 #### TODO list